In the 1700's, street lighting was first

 and might not even blow out.

-The street lights in Franklin's day were
+The street lights in Franklin's

 not very efficient and the glass